anna-dor-plumsail/documents-docs/source/document-generation/docx/how-it-works.rst

 Plumsail Word DOCX templates use different approach than most other templating solutions.
 It uses minimal amount of syntax to make your work done.
 Let us start from basics and move to more advanced scenarios.

-Templating syntax described here can be used in `Create DOCX document from template <link here>`_ action for Microsoft Flow or in `REST API <../../getting-started/use-as-rest-api.html>`_.
+Templating syntax described here can be used in `Create DOCX document from template <../../flow/actions/document-processing.html#create-docx-document-from-template>`_ action for Microsoft Flow or in `REST API <../../getting-started/use-as-rest-api.html>`_.

 Basic syntax
 ------------